bileckme/currencies/readme.md

 # README
-This is the demo app for Mukuru currencies and exchange rates
+This is the demo app for Mukuru Financial Services on currencies and exchange rates

 Installation
 ============